jefmathiot/electric_sheep/README.md

 ## Roadmap

 Neither the API, DSL or runner are ready so far.
-Roadmap of features for upcoming version :
+Features of the upcoming version :

 * :white_check_mark: Execute commands over local and remote shells
 * :clock11: Metadata API